 The series chronicling the Man of Steel's origin story first premiered on Oct.
 16, 2001, and aired for 10 years until the series finale bowed on May 13, 2011.
 Over the course of 10 seasons, Clark Kent did his best to hide the fact that he was an alien from Krypton.
 He constantly lied to his friends, hiding his powers and never taking any credit for repeatedly saving people's lives.
 Keeping the truth a secret cost him a lot, from ending his relationships to souring friendships and even causing him to make enemies dedicated to exposing him to the world.

-But during those 10 seasons, no matter how hard Clark tried to keep everyone in the dark, some people in his life managed to discover the truth about his origins, either by complete accident without him knowing or by him deciding to tell them the truth about himself.
+But during those 10 seasons, no matter how hard Clark tried to keep everyone in the dark, some people in his life managed to discover the truth about his origins.
 Those moments were some of the best of the series, as they always made for a game-changing, epic episode that stood out from the rest.